 Bonneville Campground in the Boise National Forest is one of the few campgrounds in Idaho still considered a hidden gem.
 The campground offers shaded and comfortable RV and tent sites, a vault-style outhouse and a water pump.
 Beyond the grounds, the site’s biggest draw are the nearby hot springs for perfect for swimming and exploring (just an easy mile-long hike north).
 You can beat the hot spring crowds by reserving online or coming to the site early.

 “Tucked away, a few hours outside of Boise, this site is worth the ride for the soak that it had to offer.
 The hot pools are located in the river, so it isn’t ideal all year round.
 The summer months are excellent for a nice warm soak!” — The Dyrt camper Jill R.Camp Here

 “Excellent campground with large sites, beautiful and huge Ponderosa pines, and very clean and odorless vault toilets.
 We heard an owl hoot twice.
-The hike to the Goose Creek falls, as mentioned by others, is great.
-It’s 2.8 miles to the falls and another 0.2 miles to a neat bridge.
-The water was wild in June and so were the flowers.” — The Dyrt camper Gretchen B.Camp Here
+The hike to the Goose Creek falls, as mentioned by others, is great. ” — The Dyrt camper Gretchen B.Camp Here